Barden0/Barden0/README.md

 - 👨‍💻 All of my projects are available at [samuelbarden.com](https://samuelbarden.com)

-- 📝 I regularly write articles on [Cloud With Barden](https://blog.samuelbarden.com)
+- 📝 I regularly write articles on [Clouding With Barden](https://blog.samuelbarden.com)

 - 💬 Ask me about **Cloud, AWS, Atlassian, Wordpress and general tech stuff**